Aldwickbury Crescent, Harpenden, Herts, AL5 5SD

 Zones of regulation

-This half term, as part of supporting the children’s emotional development, Elm, Redwood and Hazel class have all been learning about ‘The Zones of Regulation’.
+During the academic year 2018-2019 all the children have been learning about ‘The Zones of Regulation’.
 Through learning about the Zones of Regulation children will begin to foster self regulation and emotional control.

 What are the zones my child might talk about?